 • Investing in its people initiatives, which include: talent management; development opportunities for all employees; various training courses as per identified needs and an employee value proposition aligned with the corporate values and culture.

-• Fair and responsible remuneration practices remain a key focus area for the committee in the 2025 financial year and we aim to put a fair and responsible pay policy in place.
+• Fair and responsible remuneration practices remain a key focus area for the committee in the 2026 financial year and we aim to finalise and approve the fair and responsible pay policy that is being developed.

 Components of remuneration

-Remgro has two components of remuneration, namely fixed remuneration (which includes benefits) and LTIs in the form of the SAR Plan and CSP.
-Remgro does not pay short-term incentives and believes that management’s decision-making should be long-term focused and aligned with the philosophy that they should be rewarded where long-term value creation is demonstrated, without excessive risk taking in the short term.
+Remgro has two components of remuneration, namely fixed remuneration (which includes benefits) and LTIs in the form of the SAR Plan and CSP (however no new awards are intended to be made in terms of the SAR Plan in the foreseeable future).
+Remgro does not pay short-term incentives and believes that management’s decision-making should be long-term focused and aligned with the philosophy that they should be rewarded where long-term value creation is demonstrated, without excessive risktaking in the short term.

 The same remuneration principles and components apply to all employees of Remgro.
 The remuneration policies, principles and practices of investee companies are governed through remuneration committee structures in these organisations.